DrakirL/DrakirL.github.io/p10/ancestry.md

 ## Changelings
 Changelings, in their true forms, are blank, in every sense of the word.
 Like a marble statues of the humans they could have been. <br>
-As changelings are rare, they generally live in other cultures. <br>
+As changelings are rare, they generally live in other cultures by disguising themselves as whatever race is relevant. <br>
 ???
 **Increased Attributes**
 +2 to your Charisma Attribute. <br>